 - i.
 Plan II requires satisfactory completion of a written examination (no more than 8 hours to complete).
-The MS exam committee, which is appointed by the graduate advisor, establishes the contents of the exam.
-All students are required to answer one question from each of the required three breadth subjects-thermodynamics/cloud microphysics, geophysical fluid dynamics, and radiation and satellite meteorologyand two questions to be selected by the student from a group of more advanced (200 course level) subjects in atmospheric science.
-Such advanced course subjects may include but are not limited to boundary layer meteorology, biometeorology, atmospheric chemistry, climate dynamics, and numerical modeling. - ii.
-To pass the MS exam, a student must demonstrate strong proficiency in at least 4 of the 5 subjects and cannot show any major deficiencies in the fifth subject.
-The committee, having reached a unanimous decision, shall inform the student of its decision to: - "Pass" (no conditions may be appended to this decision); - "Not Pass" (the Chair's report should specify whether the student is required to ٠ retake all or part of the examination, list any additional requirements, and state the exact timeline for completion of requirements to achieve a "Pass"); or - "Fail" - iii.
-A student who fails the MS Exam the first time may retake the exam one more time at the next available offering.
+The MS comprehensive exam committee, which is appointed by the graduate advisor, establishes the contents of the exam.
+All students are required to answer one question from each of the required three breadth subjectsthermodynamics/cloud microphysics (ATM120), geophysical fluid dynamics (ATM121A), and radiation and satellite meteorology (ATM128) - and two depth questions to be selected by the student from a group of more advanced (200 course level) subjects in atmospheric science.
+Such advanced course depth subjects may include but are not limited to boundary layer meteorology, biometeorology, atmospheric chemistry, climate dynamics, and numerical modeling.
+Any or all of the three breadth subject questions may be waived for a student that has either (a) received a grade of A- or better at UC Davis in the corresponding course(s), or (b) has taken and received a grade of A- or better on the final examination for that course during a regular offering of that course at UC Davis.
+The option to waive questions is at the discretion of the MS comprehensive exam committee.
+The time allowed for each student to complete the exam shall be in proportion to the number of questions to be answered, and decided on in advance and in an equitable manner by the comprehensive examination committee. - ii.
+To pass the MS comprehensive exam, a student must demonstrate strong proficiency in all but one of the tested subjects and cannot show any major deficiencies in the remaining subject.
+The committee, having reached a unanimous decision, shall inform the student of its decision to: - "Pass" (no conditions may be appended to this decision); - "Not Pass" (the Chair's report should specify whether the student is required to retake all or part of the examination, list any additional requirements, and state the exact timeline for completion of requirements to achieve a "Pass"); or - "Fail".

+- iii.
+A student who fails the MS comprehensive exam the first time may retake the exam one more time at the next available offering.
 A student who fails the exam the second time will be subject to termination from the MS degree program. - iv.
-Depending on student needs, the MS exam will normally be offered near the end of spring quarter.
+Depending on student needs, the MS comprehensive exam will normally be offered near the end of spring quarter.
 Students can petition to take the exam at a different time. - v.
-The combination of the doctoral Preliminary Exam and Qualifying Exam is considered equivalent to the MS Exam, for doctoral students.
-Doctoral students who have passed both the Preliminary and Qualifying exams may petition for an MS degree so long as they meet other campus and ASGG eligibility criteria.
+The combination of the doctoral Preliminary Exam and Qualifying Exam is considered equivalent to the MS comprehensive exam, for doctoral students.
+Doctoral students who have passed both the Preliminary and Qualifying exams may petition for an MS degree so long as they meet other campus and ASGG eligibility criteria (see PhD degree requirements).